moemawla/Terminal-Minesweeper/software-development-plan.md

     * For beginner mode, the board size is either 8 × 8, 9 × 9, or 10 × 10.
     * For intermediate mode, the board size is either 13 × 15 or 16 × 16.
     * For expert mode, the board size is always 16 × 30.
-- Option to show highest scores (chosen by the user as an argument to the script):
+- Option to show fastest times or scores (chosen by the user as an argument to the script):
     * These scores will be based on fastest time per game size and difficulty.
     * The scores will be written to, or read from, a separate file.